shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I see.”
 Mother sighed.
 She stopped stretching and sat down cross-legged on the ground.
 “Come here, my pup.”

 Ersatzica sat down on her lap.

+[add more lines that describe awoomoon’s feelings about this]

 “You know that you’re my daughter, yes?”
 Awoomoon licked the back of Ersatzica’s head.
 “And that I love you very much, right?”
 She licked behind her ears.
 “That’s what’s important.”